pleabargain/EnglishHelpsYourCareer/idioms.md

 # Leave well alone
 * If you leave something well alone, you keep a safe distance from it, either physically or metaphorically.
 # Left hand doesn't know what the right hand is doing
-* If the left hand doesn't know what the right hand is doing, then communication within a company, organisation, group,
+* If the left hand doesn't know what the right hand is doing, then communication within a company, organization, group,
 * etc, is so bad that people don't know what the others are doing.
 # Left in the dark
 * If you are left in the dark about something, you aren't given the information that you should have.